Patient education: Diet and health (Beyond the Basics)

 The food choices we make can have an important impact on our health.
-However, expert opinions continue to change about which and how much of these foods is optimal.
+However, expert opinions continue to change about which and how much of these foods are optimal.

-This topic summarizes the relationships between various foods or supplements and specific health conditions, and concludes with general recommendations for following a healthy diet.
+This topic summarizes the relationships between various foods or supplements and specific health conditions and concludes with general recommendations for following a healthy diet.
 A separate topic review is available about diets for weight loss.
-(See "Patient information: Weight loss treatments (Beyond the Basics)", section on 'Choosing a diet or new eating plan'.)
+(See "Patient education: Weight loss treatments (Beyond the Basics)", section on 'Choosing a diet or new eating plan'.)

 FRUITS AND VEGETABLES

 A number of studies have demonstrated important health benefits of eating fruits and vegetables.

 ●Increased intake of fruits and vegetables is linked to a lower risk of premature death.